batocera-linux/batocera.linux/batocera-Changelog.md

 - Added Hurrican, a Turrican clone (through content downloader)
 - Added Tyrian, a vertical shooter (through content downloader)
 - Re-enabled lr-sameduck for MegaDuck with retroachievements and zip/7z support
-- initialize wheel support : new automatic collection ; es wheel icon ; wheel game database
+- Initialize wheel support : new automatic collection ; es wheel icon ; wheel game database
-- guncon3 support
+- Guncon3 support
-- plane mode (disable wifi/bt)
+- Plane mode (enable/disable wifi/bt on the fly)
 ### Fixed
 - Fix wifi/bluetooth on Tinkerboard
 - Fixed crop overscan settings for NES to work with newer core builds
 - DVD playback in Kodi
-- workaround BT firmware with Intel AX101 chipset
+- Workaround BT firmware for Intel AX101 chipset
 - Fix Star Wars Trilogy (supermodel) not working with the light gun
 - Mame2003plus light gun controls properly mapped
-- Lr-swanstation light gun controls properly mapped
+- Libretro-swanstation light gun controls properly mapped
 - Sinden Lightgun will now start when booting Batocera
 - Fixed PS3 controllers not repairing after standby or poweroff
-- USB 2.0 with the Orange Pi 5.
+- Fixed USB 2.0 for the Orange Pi 5.
 ### Changed
 - ES music volume on a logarithmic scale instead of linear one
 - if using the manual batocera.conf `splash.screen.resize` option, this will now adjust the playback resolution too
 - Default crop overscan setting for NES is now vertical only
-- n64 mupen states files are now named with rom names (renaming necessary when migrating to keep old states)
+- N64 mupen states files are now named with rom names (renaming necessary when migrating to keep old states)
 - Enable lr-beetle-pcfx and lr-prboom libretro cores on RK3588
 - To enable Analog mode in Duckstation it's now hotkey + left trigger (l2)
-- kodi splash removed (if the advancedsettings file was not already created)
+- Kodi splash removed (if the advancedsettings file was not already created)
 - Model2 emulator will now default to 4:3 unless widescreen selected
 - Model2 emulator now allows rendering resolution to be selected
 - Model2 now allows you to enable scanlines
 - batocera-services - custom.sh is deprecated and may be removed in a later version.
 - Put your services into /userdata/system/services, and enable them in batocera.conf (syncthing may be reenabled).
 - Model2 now loads 16:9 bezels accordingly to your screen and border size in ES
 - Model2 crosshair disabled by default with light guns connected
 - Laptops / Systems with 2 GPUs will now automatically set the environment variables to use the best GPU.